tinoschroeter/tinoschroeter/README.md

     ],
     cloud: ["AWS", "GCP", "Firebase"],
     IoT: ["Arduino", "Raspberry Pi", "ESP8266", "3D Printing"],
     joke: "Have a great weekend!
-I hope your code behaves the same on Monday as it did on Friday."
+I hope your code behaves the same on Monday as it did on Friday.", },
-  },
 };
 ```